 - Always be reachable to your child.
 Even if you can’t take a call or respond immediately, leave a message saying you will call back, and make sure you do.

 For homemakers the challenge is to match and channelise the child’s energy while constantly coming up with new and better ideas every single day (which in reality is easier said than done).
-So here are
+So we’ve put together some ideas, take a look!

 Colours are always a fascination for children and almost all of them love to paint.
 We bet your walls are a testimonial to that.
 Art is a great medium for children to express their imagination.
 It’s an important part of brain development.
 And is an excellent way to engage children indoors.